 Good vision develops early in life.
 A newborn’s vision develops rapidly during the first year.
 Therefore, early detection of childhood eye diseases and problems is critical so that the risk of permanent visual impairment is minimized.
+When we help diagnose any eye diseases for a child, we make it a priority to see their siblings due to the hereditary nature of eye diseases.

 Eye Exams For Children